johnwargo/johnwargo-static-11ty/src/posts/2023/arduino-microfogger-control-better.md

 In my [previous post](/posts/2023/arduino-microfogger-control/), I demonstrated how to control a [Vosentech MicroFogger 5 Pro](https://vosentech.com/index.php/product/microfogger-5-pro/) from an Arduino sketch.
 The example I provided there was simple and just showed how to control the smoke generator, turning on and off smoke generation for random periods of time.

 That example has an issue, a big one, the sketch can't do anything while the sketch waits to turn off or turn on the smoke.
 I suggested at the end of the article that you could write the sketch in such a way as to let the sketch do other things.
 This post describes that alternate version.
-I'll show the complete code at the end of this article, but you also access it on GitHub at [microfogger-random-smoke-better](https://gist.github.com/johnwargo/601a38c913dabb006f3412c93c276f6e){target="_blank"}.
+I'll show the complete code at the end of this article, but you can also access it on GitHub at [microfogger-random-smoke-better](https://gist.github.com/johnwargo/601a38c913dabb006f3412c93c276f6e){target="_blank"}.

 This version of the sketch starts mostly the same as the other version, with a few additions.